schleuder/schleuder-website/docs/index.md

 To create and manage lists you have two options: Webschleuder and SchleuderConf.

-Both require a running `schleuderd`.
+Both require a running `schleuder-api-daemon`.
 Depending on the type of operating system and the setup you are using you can either start the systemd-unit-file:

-    systemctl start schleuderd
+    systemctl start schleuder-api-daemon

 Or you can run it manually in a shell:

-    schleuderd
+    schleuder-api-daemon

 {: .note}
-Please take care to run `schleuderd` as the user that owns your the directory of schleuder lists (by default `/var/schleuder/lists`) to avoid running into file permission problems!
+Please take care to run `schleuder-api-daemon` as the user that owns your the directory of schleuder lists (by default `/var/schleuder/lists`) to avoid running into file permission problems!

-If you change the port schleuderd is listening at, you must tell SchleuderConf (CLI-option `-p`) and Webschleuder( `schleuderd_uri` in `webschleuder.yml`), respectively.
+If you change the port schleuder-api-daemon is listening at, you must tell SchleuderConf (CLI-option `-p`) and Webschleuder( `api`.`port` in `webschleuder.yml`), respectively.